swirlai/swirl-search/docs/Developer-Reference.md

 ### ChatGPT `query_mapping`

 The following `query_mapping` is also available for use in the ChatGPT SearchProvider to help shape the Default Role passed to ChatGPT along with the user's query.
-To utilize this `query_mapping`, add a valid OpenAI API Key to Swirl's `.env` file (found in the `swirl-home` directory) and then restart the Swirl for it to take effect.
+To utilize this `query_mapping`, add a valid OpenAI API Key to SWIRL's `.env` file (found in the `swirl-home` directory) and then restart the SWIRL for it to take effect.

 * `CHAT_QUERY_REWRITE_GUIDE`:  Override the `system` role passed to ChatGPT.
 ``` shell